End-to-End Multibranch Pipeline Project Creation

 Back in Blue Ocean, run your Pipeline on the

-branch this time (as you did above) and check the results throughhttp://localhost:5000
+productionbranch this time (as you did above) and check the results throughhttp://localhost:5000to see your new line added.

 Notes:-